Kimiqo/Kimiqo/README.md

 ## Hi, I'm Michael 👋

-🌱 I’m looking to collaborate on any graphic design work and web development projects.
+🌱 I’m looking to collaborate on any graphic design work and web development projects.<br>
 📫 Want to reach me?
 Email me at michael12darko@gmail.com

 # 💻 Tech Stack: